adpena/achilles/README.md

             - `RESULT`: load balanced list of results.
             - `ARGS_COUNTER`: index of first argument (0-indexed).
          - Results are ordered.
-             - The first result will correspond to the next result after the last result in the preceeding results packet's list of results.
+             - The first result will correspond to the next result after the last result in the preceding results packet's list of results.
-             - Likely to be slower than `immap_unordered` due to `achilles_controller` yielding ordered results. `imap_unordered` (see below) yields results as they are received, while `imap` yields results as they are received only if the argument's `ARGS_COUNTER` is expected based on the length of the `RESULT` list in the preceeding results packet.
-Otherwise, the results packet is added to a `result_buffer` and the `result_buffer` is checked for the results packet with the expected `ARGS_COUNTER`.
+             - Likely to be slower than `immap_unordered` due to `achilles_controller` yielding ordered results. `imap_unordered` (see below) yields results as they are received, while `imap` yields results as they are received only if the argument's `ARGS_COUNTER` is expected based on the length of the `RESULT` list in the preceding results packet.
+Otherwise, a `result_buffer` is checked for the results packet with the expected `ARGS_COUNTER` and the current results packet is added to the `result_buffer`.
 If it is not found, `achilles_controller` will not yield results until a results packet with the expected `ARGS_COUNTER` is received.
     - `imap_unordered`:
         - Results are returned as computation is finished in dictionaries that include the following keys:
             - `RESULT`: load balanced list of results.